 State and Local Tax Policy: How do property taxes work?

 - The property tax gives state and local governments a stable and reliable source of revenue.
 Its base is immobile and, as real property values rise over time, revenue grows with no rate change.
-Tax jurisdictions could keep revenues constant by lowering rates but they tend to do so only with a lag.
+Tax jurisdictions generally just adjust the rate as needed for the budget.

 - The property tax is very unpopular among taxpayers.
-It is highly visible, different assessments for similar properties give a sense of unfairness, and the tax may unduly burden fixed-income property owners.
+It is highly visible, different assessments for similar properties give a sense of unfairness, and the tax may unduly burden fixed-income property owners in areas of high-growth.

-- The share of total revenue provided by property taxes varies widely from state to state, ranging in 2006 from just 6 percent of general revenue in New Mexico up to 34 percent in New Hampshire.
+- The share of own source general revenue provided by property taxes varies widely from state to state, ranging in 2010 from just 10 percent of general revenue in Delaware up to 44 percent in New Hampshire.

 - The importance of property taxes differs greatly across levels of government.

-- Independent school districts rely most heavily on the property tax for own-source general revenue, receiving 79 percent from this source.
+- Independent school districts rely most heavily on the property tax for own-source general revenue, receiving 77 percent from this source in 2007 (more recent data unavailable).
 They also receive intergovernmental aid, usually from the state.

 - Counties raise 39 percent of own-source general revenue from the property tax, while property tax revenues make up 34 percent of own-source general revenue for cities and townships.

-- States get only a small fraction of their tax revenue from property taxes, less than 2 percent in 2006.
-However, states that lack a sales tax or an income tax (or both) typically rely more heavily on property tax revenue: the levy’s share of total tax revenue exceeds 8 percent in Vermont, New Hampshire, Wyoming, Washington, Montana, Michigan, and Arkansas.
+- States get only a small fraction of their tax revenue from property taxes, about 2 percent in 2010.
+However, states that lack a sales tax or an income tax (or both) typically rely more heavily on property tax revenue: the levy’s share of total state tax revenue exceeds 8 percent in Vermont, New Hampshire, Wyoming, Arkansas, Washington, Montana, and Michigan.
 Some states, including Michigan, Vermont, and New Hampshire, have recently enacted state property taxes as part of school finance reform.

-- Reliance on the property tax has declined over the past 30 years, as state and local collections have dropped from 26 percent of general revenue in 1972 to just 16 percent in 2001.
-Virtually all of the drop occurred in the 1970s and early 1980s with some increases in reliance on the property tax in the last five years.
-State and local governments raised 16.4 percent of their general revenue from property taxes in 2006.
-The revenue share remained relatively constant at the state level, varying between 1.3 percent and 0.9 percent.
-Local collections, however, fell from 39.5 percent of general local revenues in 1972 to 26.5 percent in 2001.
-Local reliance has increased slightly since 2001; property tax made up 27.9 percent of general revenue in 2006.
+- Reliance on the property tax has declined over the past 30 years, as state and local collections have dropped from 22 percent of general revenue in 1977 to just 16 percent in 2001.
+Virtually all of the drop occurred in the 1970s and early 1980s with slight increases in reliance on the property tax in the last ten years.
+State and local governments raised 17.7 percent of their general revenue from property taxes in 2010, with the vast majority of property taxes being collected by local governments.
+Property taxes made up about one percent of general state revenues and 26.5 percent of general local revenues in 2010.
+State property tax collections have consistently stayed around 1 percent since 1977.
+Local collections, however, fell from 33.7 percent of general local revenues in 1977 to 26.5 percent in 2001.
+Since then the share has increased, with property taxes making up 30 percent of general revenue in 2010.
+This is the highest it has been since 1993 but is due to the weakness in the other revenues rather than particular strength in property tax revenues which grew only 0.6 percent in 2010.

 - Many states have provisions that reduce property tax burdens.

-- Seventeen states and the District of Columbia use circuit breaker credits to limit the share of income claimed by property taxes.
+- Twenty-eight states and the District of Columbia use circuit breaker credits and refunds to limit the share of income claimed by property taxes.

 - Property tax deferrals allow elderly and disabled homeowners to defer payment until the sale of the property or the death of the taxpayer; 22 states and the District of Columbia allow such deferrals but they are not widely used.